Quick answer

 Your SituationCorrect StructureRegistration Route

-Freelancer, consultant, sole operator — EU national or eligible non-EU nationalJDG (Jednoosobowa Działalność Gospodarcza) — sole traderCEIDG online portal at biznes.gov.pl — free, same-day, requires Profil Zaufany
+Freelancer, consultant, sole operator — EU national or eligible non-EU nationalJDG (Jednoosobowa Działalność Gospodarcza) — sole traderCEIDG online portal through the official business registration portal — free, same-day, requires Profil Zaufany

 Non-EU national on Type A work permitNeither — Type A permits do not authorise self-employmentDo not register until permit status is confirmed by immigration lawyer